upleveled/system-setup/linux.md

    cd -
    ```
    This installs Zoom.<br><br>
-6. Copy the following text, paste it in the terminal and hit return.<br><br>
+6. If you don't have Slack yet, install it: copy the following text, paste it in the terminal and hit return.<br><br>
    ```bash
    sudo snap install slack --classic
    ```